 We use a combination of technical, administrative, and physical controls to maintain the security of your information.
 If you have a security-related concern, please contact us.

-We do not collect personally identifiable data from any person that we know to be under the age of thirteen (13).
-If we learn that a child under thirteen (13) has submitted information to us through any part of our Website, we will delete this information as soon as practical.
+We do not collect personally identifiable data from any person that we know to be under the age of eighteen (18).
+If we learn that a person under eighteen (18) has submitted information to us through any part of our Website, we will delete this information as soon as practical.

 Changes to this Privacy Notice

 This Privacy Notice may be updated from time to time for any reason.
 If you have provided your email address, we will notify you when we make any material changes to this Privacy Notice.
 You can then decide whether you would like to continue to use the Website.
 If you have not provided us with your email address, we will notify you of any changes to our Privacy Notice by posting the new Privacy Notice on the Website and we will change the “Last Updated” date above.
 You should consult this Privacy Notice regularly for any changes.

 We collect Social Security Numbers (“SSN”) from clients only when it is necessary to perform legal services on their behalf.
 Additionally, we keep records of employees’ SSN, as required by law.
 We safeguard SSN by protecting the confidentiality of, prohibiting unlawful disclosure of and limiting access to SSN as described below.